Checklist

 9. Check the local weather

-10. Review and print the Conference Schedule
+10. Review Conference Schedule

 Then you can decide on which workshops to attend and be aware of when the conference starts and ends.
+The schedule is here.

 11. Read these conference articles